 To work around this problem, set the Options property for the data control to dbSeeChanges (512).
 To change the Options property on a data control to the proper value, use one of the following two methods:

 Microsoft has confirmed that this is a problem in the Microsoft products that are listed at the beginning of this article.

 You need to recompile VisData.vbp, create a new VisData.exe, and then copy it to the VisualBasic default folder.

-: ANY USE BY YOU OF THE CODE MODIFICATIONS PROVIDED IN THIS ARTICLE IS AT YOUR OWN RISK.
+WARNING: ANY USE BY YOU OF THE CODE MODIFICATIONS PROVIDED IN THIS ARTICLE IS AT YOUR OWN RISK.
 Microsoft provides this code modification "as is" without warranty of any kind, either express or implied, including but not limited to the implied warranties of merchantability and/or fitness for a particular purpose.
-Microsoft does not support modifications to sample
+Microsoft does not support modifications to sample applications or tools.